Last Updated: January 27, 2022

 In February 2020 alone, there were 124 thousand Amazon Alexa downloads from the Play Store to Android devices in the United Kingdom.

 Amazon UK turnover rates in the UK

-Amazon’s turnover rate in the United Kingdom was 2.35 billion pounds in 2018.
-Amazon UK Services Ltd is responsible for the online marketplace’s distribution centres in the UK and has consistently increased its turnover throughout the years, with Amazon’s net sales rising by 43,6% in Q4 2020 compared to 2019 that same quarter.
+Amazon’s turnover rate in the United Kingdom was 4.8 billion pounds in 2020.
+Amazon UK Services Ltd is responsible for the online marketplace’s distribution centres in the UK and has consistently increased its turnover throughout the years, with figures for the latest year being 44 times greater than those in 2009.

 Amazon profit before taxation in the UK

 As of December 2018, Amazon UK Services Ltd showed a record profit before taxation of 75.3 million pounds.
 That is three times the figure reported in 2016, showing constant adoption and growth of Amazon in the United Kingdom.